 Junior doctors have seen their pay fall roughly 26% in real terms since 2008.
 Becoming a doctor used to mean financial security.
 Now it means using a food bank during training.
 Teachers are leaving the profession in record numbers.
 The average first-time buyer age keeps climbing.
 The ratio of house prices to earnings has roughly doubled since the mid-1990s.

-There’s a temptation in political discourse to soften this with language like “modest incomes” or “those just about managing.”
-That language does real work, it makes poverty sound like mild inconvenience rather than crisis.
+Political discourse keeps trying to soften this with language like “modest incomes” or “those just about managing.”
+Language like that does real work; it makes poverty sound like mild inconvenience rather than crisis.
 The accurate framing is starker: a growing portion of the working population in one of the world’s wealthiest nations cannot reliably meet basic needs, and the social safety net that once prevented this has been deliberately eroded.

 When this is pointed out, a familiar set of counterarguments appears.